miso-lims/walkthroughs/_includes/project-new.md

 The Project ID will be an integer, and the Name will begin with PRO.
 These are specific to this project and used by MISO to track the project internally.

-### 2.1.1 Add a Study
+### 2.1.1 Add a Study (optional)

-In order to make sure MISO is SRA-compliant, you must add a _Study_ to your Project.
-Studies are legacy objects that are not really used in the current system, but need to be added anyway.
+If you plan to upload your project data to the SRA, you must add a _Study_ to your Project.

 1. Click on the _Studies_ section to expand the section.
 1. Click _Add_ at the top left of the table.